Nicholasdgiles/nicholasgiles.github.io/_posts/2021-12-07-steam-redesign.markdown

 <img src="http://nicholasgiles.com/assets/images/steam_redesign/persona2.jpg" alt="Steam Redesign Persona" />

 ### Site Map
 In order to prioritize a selection of core features and screens to redesign, I created a sitemap to document information architecture including page and component hierarchy.
-I decided to focus on the store and social features for this redesign as these are key areas for improvement in the current Steam application.
+I decided to focus on the game store and item marketplace for this redesign as these are key areas for improvement in the current Steam application.
 Future work would involve building out the sitemap to include additional experiences such as chat and other social features.

 <img src="http://nicholasgiles.com/assets/images/steam_redesign/sitemap.jpg" class="bigger-image" alt="Steam Sitemap" />